MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-conditions.md

 ## Locations

 When administrators configure location as a condition, they can choose to include or exclude locations.
-These named locations may include the public IPv4 or IPv6 network information, country or region, unknown areas that don't map to specific countries or regions, and [Global Secure Access' compliant network](/entra/global-secure-access/how-to-compliant-network).
+These named locations might include the public IPv4 or IPv6 network information, country/region, unknown areas that don't map to specific countries/regions, and [Global Secure Access' compliant network](/entra/global-secure-access/how-to-compliant-network).

 When including **any location**, this option includes any IP address on the internet not just configured named locations.
 When administrators select **any location**, they can choose to exclude **all trusted** or **selected locations**.

 Administrators can create policies that target specific locations along with other conditions.
-More information about locations can be found in the article, [What is the location condition in Microsoft Entra Conditional Access](location-condition.md).
+More information about locations can be found in the article [What is the location condition in Microsoft Entra Conditional Access](location-condition.md).

 ## Client apps